 STADIUM LAYOUTS - Two blueprints of the floor plan of the Chicago arena for an evangelistic meeting held in 1946; Blueprint of the Lenoir, NC Physical Education building on the Lenoir High School campus, 1947; Notes and charts on the plans for the Portsmouth, VA tabernacle, for a meeting held in 1948; Seating and lighting plan for the Warner Park Field House used during the 1953 Chattanooga campaign; Seating layout chart of Redstone Airfield in Alabama, August 26, 1962.
 OS1

+POSTER (PC 29, 3rd floor).
 Poster promoting Billy Graham's 1955 Paris Crusade.
 Translated, the poster reads, "The Bible Speaks to Today's Man.
 Come and Hear Billy Graham at the Winter Cycledrome from June 5 to 9 at 8:30 p.m.
 Open and free entry.
 Metro stop: Bir-Hakeim.
 Printed yellow, black and red on newsprint.
 Measures 31-3/8" x 23-1/2".
 Originally filed in Folder 7-3.
-Located in Center Museum.
-Later sent by the Museum to the Billy Graham Training Center at the Cove in Ashville, N.C.
+(Previously Accession 1991.0238 in the BGC Museum collection.)

 Type of Material: Phonograph Records